Papyrus-doc-ai/papyrus-obsidian/README.md

 ## Contributing

-Contributions via bug reports, but fixes, documentation, and general improvements are always welcome.
-For more major feature work, make an issue about the future idea / reach out to the team so we can sudge feasibility and how best to implement it.
+Contributions via bug reports, bug fixes, documentation, and general improvements are always welcome.
+For new feature work, make an issue about the future idea / reach out to the team so we can sudge feasibility and how best to implement it.

 ### Local Deploy